Siftah/get_iplayer/install/winsetup.md

 3. The first time MPlayer runs (i.e., the first time you download a regional or local radio programme) after a fresh installation, it will scan the available fonts on your system and will produce a large volume of extra output in your console window.
 This will not affect the programme download.

-4. **NOTE**: Unless you opt to change the default value, the installer sets the location for recorded programmes to `iPlayer Recordings` on your Windows desktop.
-This setting only applies to the administrator user who ran the installer.
+4. **NOTE**: Unless you opt to change the default value, the installer sets the location for recorded programmes to `iPlayer Recordings` on the Windows desktop of the administrator user who ran the installer.
 If you have multiple users running get_iplayer on one Windows PC, the other users will need to configure their own output folders with the CLI:

 		get_iplayer --prefs-add --output "%USERPROFILE%\Desktop\iPlayer Recordings"